-Describe your prior research experience.
+- Describe your prior research experience.
 Remember that your application will be read by faculty not necessarily expert in your sub-fields; include descriptions of academic and research experience in enough detail to assess your contributions and level of engagement in the project.
-Describe outcomes: Were there dead ends or unexpected results?
+Were there technical challenges or unexpected results?
 If so, how did you respond?

 Please get 3 letters of recommendation from people who know you well and can speak to your strengths and weaknesses.
 If possible, one should be the mentor for your prior research experience.